DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-2, 4-7, and 9 are rejected under 35 U.S.C.
-103 as being unpatentable over Oddson et al. (US 2015/0123802 A1) in view of Jeffrey et al. (US 6,675,743 B1) and Staton et al. (US 2018/0263826 A1), or alternatively over Oddson in view of Olaighin et al. (US 2018/0140842 A1), Jeffrey, and Staton.
+Claims 1, 5-7, 9, 35, and 39-40 are rejected under 35 U.S.C.
+103 as being unpatentable over Oddson et al. (US 2015/0123802 A1) in view of Jeffrey et al. (US 6,675,743 B1) and Brown et al. (US 2019/0269352 A1).

-Regarding claim 1, as best understood, Oddson discloses a stimulation system adapted to assist guiding target movement of at least part of a body of a user (feedback device that provides stimulation to a wearer based on their balance information; the device can be used to provide stimulation for stance and dynamic activities such as walking, and thereby allow for the user to perform a corrective action with their lower limbs while walking) (Figs. 1-12; abstract; para.
+Regarding claim 1, as best understood, Oddson discloses a wearable stimulation system adapted to assist guiding a target movement of at least part of a body of a user (feedback device that provides stimulation to a wearer based on their balance information; the device can be used to provide stimulation for stance and dynamic activities such as walking, and thereby allow for the user to perform a corrective action with their lower limbs while walking) (Figs. 1-12; abstract; para.
 [0007]; para.
 [0052]; claim 1), the system comprising:

-at least one control unit in communication with the at least one stimulator, the control unit configured to generate a control signal to control frequency and amplitude of the at least one stimulator (processing subsystem 54, 66 sends stimulation control signals to the vibro-tactile array 52/stimulation array 68, which can include modulating vibration stimulus amplitude and frequency) (Figs. 5-12; paras.
+at least one control unit in communication with each of the plurality of stimulators, the at least one control unit configured to generate a stimulus control signal to control frequency and amplitude of the movement of the plurality of vibration stimulators (processing subsystem 54, 66 sends stimulation control signals to the vibro-tactile array 52/stimulation array 68, which can include modulating vibration stimulus amplitude and frequency) (Figs. 5-12; paras.
 [0067-0068]; para.
 [0075]; para.
 [0077]);

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson at least one stimulator such that the at least one stimulator is received within a sheath of rubber material, wherein the sheath effectively holds the stimulator in place to allow the stimulator to move and vibrate effectively with a desired amount of tension, as taught by Jeffrey, for the purpose of enabling the stimulators or vibrators to be removably secured (Jeffrey; col. 3, lines 56-62).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the Oddson stimulators such that wherein each of the stimulators is received within a sheath comprising a first and second layer of rubber material, wherein at least the first layer of rubber material is fixedly attached to the textile or fabric substrate, as taught by Jeffrey, for the purpose of enabling the stimulators or vibrators to be removably secured (Jeffrey; col. 3, lines 56-62).

 Regarding claim 5, the modified Oddson teaches wherein the control signal is generated when at least one pre-defined criteria is met (stimulus is provided to a user when the center of pressure 88, 98 is outside the dead zone 86, and so the vibrators would get the control signal to provide vibration stimulus then) (Oddson; Figs. 8-12; paras.
 [0070-0074]).